subsquid/docs/docs/deploy-squid/pricing.md

 ## Pay-as-you-go prices

 The pricing is based solely on the resources consumed by the squid, as the archive data is provided free of charge.
-The total squid price is the total of compute and database storage resources.
+The total squid price is the sum of compute and database storage prices.

 ### Storage